 User: Malaysian Palm Oil Board (MPOB), Kuala Lumpur, Malaysia

 There are high governmental investments to test new technologies in the palm oil mills.
+This is done to save energy or to improve processes.
 As the cultivation is successful they also expand their fields towards Indonesia.

 Steam boiler for energy production and refining